How to build a website like Airbnb

 An email sent to a Craigslist host to advertise Airbnb.
 (Source)

-Your marketplace like Airbnb has a good amount of initial hosts (or whatever term you use for your supply).
+Finally, your marketplace like Airbnb has a good amount of initial hosts (or whatever term you use for your supply).

 Now is the right time to bring in just enough customers so that the supply and demand on your marketplace are well-matched.
 The faster you get both sides on your marketplace interacting, the sooner you learn if your idea has wings.

-Note that by "launch", I don't mean a huge marketing effort with all the bells and whistles—not yet.
-The best time to do a proper "marketing launch" is later, when your initial audience is working and you've reached problem-solution fit (more on this step in the next chapter).
-(And, as this tweet from Brian Chesky testifies, you can do a marketing launch several times if the first one didn't make big enough waves.)
+Note that by “launch,” we don’t mean a huge marketing effort with all the bells and whistles—not yet.
+The best time to do a proper “marketing launch” is later, when your initial audience is working and you’ve reached problem-solution fit (more on this step in the next section).

 Screenshot of a tweet from Brian Chesky saying: "If you launch and no one notices, launch again.
 We launched 3 times."